Last update: 2 months ago

 - Dry with a clean towel.

-This mixture can also be used to sanitize or disinfect a leather sofa that was purchased second hand.
+- The mixture can also be used to sanitise or disinfect a leather sofa purchased second-hand.

 - Blot the liquid with a cloth.
 Do not rub it to avoid spreading it further.